NPR quits Twitter after being falsely labeled as 'state-affiliated media'

 Musk proves conciliatory and erratic in BBC interview

-PBS, which also receives money from the Corporation for Public Broadcasting, and the BBC, which is funded by a uniform license fee charged to British television viewers, are among those given the same designation on Twitter.
+PBS, which also receives money from the Corporation for Public Broadcasting, and the BBC, which is funded by a uniform license fee charged to British television viewers, are among those whose Twitter accounts were given the same designation.

-In an interview with the BBC that was posted today, Musk almost appeared to be seeking a compromise with the journalist interviewing him.
+In the new interview with the BBC's James Clayton, Musk almost appeared to be seeking a compromise with the journalist.
 He said Twitter would adjust its labels for the British public broadcaster to "publicly funded."

-"We're trying to be accurate," he told the BBC.
+"We're trying to be accurate," Musk said.
 "I actually do have a lot of respect for the BBC."
 He said the interview offered him a chance to "get some feedback on what we should be doing different."

-When asked by the interviewer, Musk said the "publicly funded" label would change for NPR as well.
-NPR said on Wednesday that would not alter its decision to go quiet on the platform.
+When questioned by Clayton, Musk replied that the "publicly funded" label would apply to NPR as well.
+The change was not made before NPR's decision on Wednesday morning, however.

 The BBC exchange showed Musk as alternately conciliatory and erratic.
-He also told the BBC that he's sleeping on a couch at work, that he only followed through on his promise to purchase Twitter because a judge forced him to, and that he should stop tweeting after 3 a.m.
+He also said that he's sleeping on a couch at work, that he followed through on his promise to purchase Twitter only because a judge forced him to, and that he should stop tweeting after 3 a.m.

 Lansing says Musk is focusing attention on the wrong element of the equation.